codedsalis/Morgans-CV-App/README.md

 # Installation
 To begin with, copy the `.env.example` file to `.env`

-To install the dependencies, run
+Install the dependencies by running

 ```bash
 composer install